pschwede/AnchorBot/README.md

 * Embedded Media: Images, Vimeo, YouTube

 For more information on planned features, please read the [Wiki](http://github.com/spazzpp2/AnchorBot/wiki).

-For feature requests and other discussion, please visit the [Subreddit](http://www.reddit.com/r/anchorbot)
+For feature requests and other discussions, please visit the [Subreddit](http://www.reddit.com/r/anchorbot).

 Installation